MichalKru/PCA-project/README.md

-# PCA and K-Means Clustering
+# PCA project with K-Means Clustering
 Analysis of a survey dataset using **Principal Component Analysis (PCA)** and **K-Means clustering**.

 The project covers data preprocessing and categorical feature encoding, analysis of feature variances, PCA-based dimensionality reduction, interpretation of principal components, and clustering of the resulting lower-dimensional representation.